2021 Program FAQs

-In the spring and early summer, we’ll host Town Halls for parents to learn more about what to expect and get questions answered.
-More details to come.
+- Join a Town Hall for parents to learn more about what to expect and get questions answered.
+Click here for more details and to RSVP.

-We’re so excited for the season ahead and are planning activities to make this summer incredible!
-For the first 1-2 weeks, campers will do all activities with their cabin group and will remain socially distanced from all other cabins.
+- We’re so excited for the season ahead and are planning activities to make this summer incredible!
+For the first 1-2 weeks of Session A and B and for all of A Taste of Camp, campers will do all activities with their cabin group and will remain socially distanced from all other cabins.
 Regular camp activities such as arts and crafts, sports, hiking, river trips, garden blocks and drama will still happen.
 The only difference is that specialist staff will lead activities outside and with masks on.
-Later in the session, provided that everyone has re-tested negative for COVID-19, we plan to offer unit activities and possibly all-Camp programs.
+For our longer sessions, later in the session, provided that everyone has re-tested negative for COVID-19, we plan to offer unit activities and possibly all-Camp programs.
 We’ll provide more details as the summer approaches.

 Camp is a wonderful opportunity for kids to unplug from technology and develop deep relationships and communication skills without distractions.
 Tech gadgets compete with the immersive experience that sleep-away camp creates for the campers.
 In addition, devices have a way of getting lost, broken, and unfortunately, sometimes even stolen at Camp.